fkitz/arcgis-enumeration-tool/README.md

-# arcgis-enumeration-tool
-A Python script that summarizes feature types within a workspace.
+# Enumeration Tool for ArcGIS Workspaces
+The purpose of this script is to summarize the count of each type of feature (points, lines, polygons) within a workspace.
+The user can optionally select to receive a summary of the findings.

+**Tools:** ArcGIS Pro, VS Code